ibm-cloud-docs/cis/ts-html-1xxx-errors.md

 Browse to the website domain name in your URL instead of the {{site.data.keyword.cis_short_notm}} IP address.

-## Error 1004: Host Not Configured to Serve Web Traffic
+## Error 1004: Host not configured to serve web traffic
 {: #1004-error}

 Common causes of 1004 errors are: